-Note 15.
+Note 14.
 Insurance-related Activities

 It is the policy of the state not to purchase commercial insurance for the risks associated with casualty losses for general liability, automobile liability, medical malpractice liability, and workers' compensation.
 By statute, the maximum liability for general liability, automobile liability, and medical malpractice liability is \$300,000 per person and \$1,000,000 per occurrence.
 The state's management believes it is more economical to manage these risks internally and set aside assets for claim settlement in its internal service fund, the Risk Management Fund (RMF).
 The state purchases commercial insurance for real property, crime and fidelity coverage on the state's officials and employees, and cyber liability coverage.
-For property coverage, the deductible for an individual state agency is the first \$25,000 of losses.
+For property coverage, the deductible for an individual state agency is the first \$25,000 to \$75,000 of losses based on a tiered deductible system that accounts for averaged losses over a three-year period and the type of loss.
 The RMF is responsible for property losses for the annual aggregate deductible of \$7.5 million for perils other than earthquake and flood.
 Purchased insurance coverage is responsible for losses exceeding the \$7.5 million annual aggregate deductible.
-For earthquake and flood, there is a deductible of \$10 million per occurrence.
-The maximum insurance coverage is \$750 million per year for perils other than earthquake and flood.
-The maximum flood insurance coverage is \$50 million per occurrence, except there is only \$25 million of coverage in flood zones A and V. The maximum earthquake insurance coverage is \$50 million per occurrence.
-The amounts of settlements have not exceeded insurance coverage for each of the three past fiscal years.
+For earthquake, named storm, wind/hail, and flood, there is a deductible of \$10 million per occurrence.
+The maximum insurance coverage is \$500 million per year for perils other than earthquake and flood.
+The maximum flood insurance coverage is \$50 million per occurrence, except there is only \$25 million of coverage in flood zones A and V. The maximum earthquake insurance coverage is \$50 million per occurrence, except there is only \$25 million of coverage in the New Madrid Zone.
+Settled claims resulting from these risks have not exceeded maximum commercial insurance coverage in any of the three past fiscal years.

 The university participates in the RMF.
 The fund allocates the cost of providing claims servicing and claims payment by charging a premium to the university based on a percentage of the university's expected loss costs, which include both experience and exposures.
 This charge considers recent trends in actual claims experience of the state as a whole.
-Information regarding the determination of the claims liabilities and the changes in the balances of the claims liabilities for the year ended June 30, 2020, is presented in Tennessee's Comprehensive Annual Financial Report (CAFR).
-The CAFR is available on the state's website at www.tn.gov/finance/rd-doa/fa-accfin-cafr.html.
-At June 30, 2020, the RMF held \$231 million in cash designated for payment of claims.
+Information regarding the determination of the claims liabilities and the changes in the balances of the claims liabilities for the year ended June 30, 2021, is presented in Tennessee's Annual Comprehensive Financial Report, which is available on the state's website at www.tn.gov/finance/rd-doa/fa-accfin-ar.html.
+At June 30, 2021, the RMF held \$234 million in cash designated for payment of claims.

-At June 30, 2020, the scheduled coverage for the university was \$658,591,070 for buildings and \$85,656,847 for contents.
+At June 30, 2021, the scheduled coverage for the university was \$602,458,380 for buildings and \$85,718,952 for contents.